RedBeardLab/rediSQL/README.md

 ## Getting start

-There are two main way to get RediSQL.
+There are three main way to get RediSQL.

 The first way is to download the public release directly from [this link](https://plasso.com/s/epp4GbsJdp-redisql).

 These will provide you with the community version that is free, however, you have the possibility to leave a donation (20€ would be the suggested ammount).
 Indeed, is not necessary to pay anything for the community edition and feel free to just input 0€.

+Another option is to download the module from [github release][https://github.com/RedBeardLab/rediSQL/releases]

 With the `.so` you can start redis passing the object as argument like so: